scotteh/php-goose/README.md

 ##Configuration

-Configuration options are listed below along with their default values.
+All config options are not required and are optional.
+Default (fallback) values have been used below.

 ``` php
 $goose = new GooseClient([